itsmatttobin/html-boilerplate/README.md

 And you're all set!

-Run `gulp watch` to watch files for changes in Sass, CSS and JavaScript files for compilation and minification.
+Run `gulp watch` to watch for changes in Sass, CSS and JavaScript files for compilation and minification.